XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 # Blockchains

+## Introduction

 A blockchain is a distributed database that is used to maintain a continuously growing list of records, called blocks.
 Each block contains a timestamp and a link to a previous block.
-A blockchain is typically managed by a peer-to-peer network collectively adhering to a protocol for validating new blocks.
+A blockchain is typically managed by a peer-to-peer network, which collectively adheres to a protocol for validating new blocks.
-By design, blockchains are inherently resistant to modification of the data.
+By design, blockchains are inherently resistant to modification of the data stored in them.
-Once recorded, the data in any given block cannot be altered retroactively without the alteration of all subsequent blocks and a collusion of the network majority.
+Once recorded, the data in any given block cannot be altered retroactively without the alteration of all subsequent blocks, which requires collusion of the network majority.
 Functionally, a blockchain can serve as "an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way.
 The ledger itself can also be programmed to trigger transactions automatically." (wikipedia)

 ![Figure 0: a blockchain being built](Images/blockchain_01.png)

-## Why should you use it:
+### Why should you use it:

 A blockchain supersedes older technology that deals with authentication and non-repudiation.
-First, there are many ways you can sign a document.
+First, there are many ways you can digitally sign a document.
-Typically by "signing" we mean creating a hash of a document and storing it.
+Typically by "signing" we mean creating a hash of a document, creating a signature from that hash with a private key, and storing the signature.
+This has two effects:

+1. the signature identifies the person who signed the document.
+2. the signature, when decrypted, identifies the file from which it was computed.

-With a blockchain, the useful part is that once such a hash is stored, it can not be changed or deleted.
-This gives you two advantages:
+Once such a signature is stored in a blockchain, it can not be changed or deleted.
+This gives you an extra advantage:

-1. the hash itself identifies the file from which it was computed.
-2. the fact that your hash is in the blockchain gives you a point in time when the operation was done.
+3. the fact that your signature is in the blockchain gives you a point in time when the operation was done.

 Later you can say:
 "Hey, I've created this hash on 10 Oct 2016: here is the transaction in the blockchain which contains the hash.
 I've created it according to this formula from this file. "